-As of this morning, discounted tickets remain for Goodnight Moon.
-The Lion King is sold out!
+As of this morning, discounted tickets remain for three shows!
 Denver is a world-class city, when it comes to the arts and so much more.
 And, fortunately for theater lovers on a budget, the city makes the arts more affordable for all.
 Among the Denver Center for Performing Arts’ discount programs, the most popular is its DCPAccess.
 The much-loved program provides affordable access to its shows — even the occasional Broadway production.

 For more than 30 years, taxpayers have supported the Scientific and Cultural Facilities District (SCFD), which enables the DCPA to offer award-winning theatre and inspiring educational programs.